NIH-NCPI/NCPI_use_case_tracker/one_pagers/UC14_NCI_CRDC_KF.md

 With the analysis of these datasets, we expect to identify somatic candidate causative variants in HIF-1 related genes in a subset of isolated gliomas and chondrosarcoma.

-Workspace will be on CAVATICA
+1. Workspace will be on CAVATICA
+2. Data access from AnVIL, Kids First, and CRDC
+3.

 **Funding resource(s):**  Available cloud pilot credits, additional funding TBD